 Dreams represent a perennial interest of humanity All people dream, although some fail to remember their dreams.
 Frequent misunderstandings arise about the content of dreams, because dreams communicate in Symbols.
 This series of talks will deal with the basic understanding and interpretation of dreams.
 When time permits, individual dreams from the audience may be interpreted at the conclusion of the lecture.
-(Please see our previously recorded titles on Dreams at the BC Recordings website.)
+(Please see our titles on Dreams at the BC Recordings website.)

 September 6: The Nature of Dreams; Attempts at Dream-Understanding: Dream interpretation from pre-historic times until our age.
 Insightful classifications of dreams in Antiquity and now.